Loading

 3. ^ He initially reigned under the name "Marcus Aurelius Gaius Valerius Diocletianus", but this formula didn't last long.
 He reverted back to "Gaius Valerius Diocles" after his retirement.

 4. ^ The chronology of Maximian's appointment as co-ruler is somewhat uncertain.
 Some argue that Maximian was appointed Augustus without ever holding the office of Caesar.
 1 April 286, the date given by the 5th-century Consularia Constantinopolitana, is the most common date used in modern histories for Maximian's dies imperii.
-However, a document dated to 31 March 286 already shows Diocletian and Maximian as joint emperors.
+A document dated 31 March 286 already shows Diocletian and Maximian as joint emperors.
 The CAH dates the assumption of the Augustan title to 1 March 286.
 According to a recent view, Maximian was appointed Augustus (without ever being Caesar) on or around 13 December 285.

 5. ^ He is placed there by a rescript dated 3 March 286.